rdfjs/data-model-spec/interface-spec.md

 **Properties:**

-- `String .termType` contains the constant `"NamedNode"`.
+- `string .termType` contains the constant `"NamedNode"`.
-- `String .value` the IRI as a string (example: `http://example.org/resource`)
+- `string .value` the IRI as a string (example: `http://example.org/resource`)

 ### BlankNode extends Term

 **Properties:**

-- `String .termType` contains the constant `"BlankNode"`.
+- `string .termType` contains the constant `"BlankNode"`.
-- `String .value` blank node name as a string, without any serialization specific prefixes, e.g. when parsing, if the data was sourced from Turtle, remove _:, if it was sourced from RDF/XML, do not change the blank node name (example: `blank3`)
+- `string .value` blank node name as a string, without any serialization specific prefixes, e.g. when parsing, if the data was sourced from Turtle, remove _:, if it was sourced from RDF/XML, do not change the blank node name (example: `blank3`)

 ### Literal extends Term

 **Properties:**

-- `String .termType` contains the constant `"Literal"`.
+- `string .termType` contains the constant `"Literal"`.
-- `String .value` the text value, unescaped, without language or type (example: `Brad Pitt`)
+- `string .value` the text value, unescaped, without language or type (example: `Brad Pitt`)
-- `String .language` the language as lowercase [BCP47](http://tools.ietf.org/html/bcp47) string (examples: `en`, `en-gb`) or an empty string if the literal has no language.
+- `string .language` the language as lowercase [BCP47](http://tools.ietf.org/html/bcp47) string (examples: `en`, `en-gb`) or an empty string if the literal has no language.
 - `IRI .datatype` the datatype of the literal

 If the literal has a language, the datatype IRI is `http://www.w3.org/1999/02/22-rdf-syntax-ns#langString`.